jeffreylaw/popup-flashcards/README.md

-# spontaneous-flashcards
+# popup-flashcards
-A Chrome extension that spontaneously displays flashcards while you surf the Internet.
+A Chrome extension that pops up flashcards on an interval basis while you surf the Internet.

 ### Credits